s-h-a-d-o-w/latency-benchmark/README.md

 Serves a site, pings a target device and reports those latencies to prometheus.
 Generated data is visualized with grafana.

+Plus: A timestamped `.csv` is generated in the root of this repo after every benchmark.

 ## Prerequisites

 The following outlines how to use this on Windows but on Linux, it should work almost the same.